SeattleTestbed/docs/Operating/Clearinghouse/Installation.md

 ON keydb.*
 TO 'keydb'@'localhost'
 IDENTIFIED BY 'desired password for keydb';

+mysql> \q
 ```
 where you would replace the password strings with suitable ones.
-Afterwards, type `q` to leave the MySQL prompt.

 ## Deploying and running Clearinghouse
 In this section, we will deploy and run a copy of the Clearinghouse from your current user account in a temporary directory.
 This is mainly useful for testing.
 For an actual deployment, we recommend setting up a separate user account, and following the steps below as this user.

 <!-- * **Initial preparation** -->
-1. Change to the clearinghouse user account: `sudo -i -u ch`
+1. Make sure you are logged in with your clearinghouse account: `sudo -i -u ch`
 1. Clone the Clearinghouse repository into `ch`'s home directory, and let the initialize script fetch dependencies:

     ```sh